Homomorphisms of Hecke-Kiselman Monoids Associated to Simple Oriented Graphs: Introduction

-Using the characteristic-matrix encoding of such sequences, we then obtain a Boolean matrix monoid isomorphic to $\mathrm{End}(\hk)$.
+The main result of this paper is Theorem~\ref{hom:main}.
+We show that $\mathrm{Hom}(\hkg, \hk)$ is in bijection with the set of Boolean matrices corresponding to $(\Gamma,\Theta)$\emph{-admissible} sequences of sets, which are defined in Definition~\ref{definition:p-pure}.
+These are finite sequences of length $m$ of subsets of $V_{\Theta}$ for which the induced full subgraphs of $\Theta$ do not contain any oriented cycles, and which satisfy a simple graph-theoretic condition, later denoted by $p_{\Theta}$ and defined in Definition~\ref{definition:p}, according to arrows in $\Gamma$.
+Furthermore, in Theorem~\ref{endo:main}, we show that in the case $\Gamma = \Theta$, the constructed bijection between $\mathrm{End}(\hk)$ and the corresponding Boolean matrices is a monoid isomorphism.

-The paper proceeds as follows.
-In Section~\ref{PRELIM}, we recall some results on Hecke--Kiselman monoids which we use throughout the paper.
-In Section~\ref{P}, we give a necessary and sufficient condition on $X, Y \in A_{\Theta}$ such that $e_X e_Y$ is an idempotent in $\hk$.
-In Section~\ref{ENDO}, we prove the main result.
+The paper is organised as follows.
+In Section~\ref{PRELIM}, we establish basic notation and recall results from the relevant literature.
+In Section~\ref{PROP}, we prove new results on idempotents in $\hk$.
+These results are used to prove the main result in Section~\ref{HOM}, and we consider the endomorphism monoid of $\hk$ in Section~\ref{ENDO}.